 Communication between the client’s system and MBS takes place through the exchange of transactions.
 Transactions can be of various types.
 For example, when dealing with risk management, transactions will contain the punter’s betting data (commonly known as tickets) and responses will contain, among other data, the ticket acceptance recommendation.
 Other types of transactions may include data about online gaming events and their outcomes, or data about actions that affect the punter’s monetary balance (transfers, withdrawals, etc).

-SDK uses a builder pattern to streamline the process of creating new entity instances (entities effectively constitute a transaction).
-Below is an example of using the builder to create a bet object and populate its betId property.
-The same builder pattern is implemented on every entity.

-Example:

-Bet bet = Bet.newBuilder()

-.setBetId(„betId“)

-.build();

 Sending transactions

 MbsSdk supports various operations.
 The operations are grouped in interfaces called protocols.
 An example of such a protocol is Ticket Protocol.